Qld Council & Councillor Profiles

 Branch Mentor to: Augathella, Boulia-Bedourie-Birdsville (B/B/B), McKinlay

 Background: Susi lives in North West Queensland on a property 70km south of Richmond with her husband and three children.
-Her eldest son (Jimmy) has completed school and is in his first year out working in Western Australia on a station.
-At the end of 2017 her second son (Hughie) will be finishing his secondary schooling in Brisbane and embarking on his future.
-The youngest (Amy) is still at home in year 5.
-Susi has taught both boys their primary education through Mt Isa School of the Air and is still educating Amy with the school.
-When Amy finishes primary education Susi will have been teaching her children for 15 years.
+Her eldest son (Jimmy) is in his second year out working in Western Australia on a station.
+Her second son (Hughie) is working on a station in the Northern Territory.
+Both boys completed their secondary schooling at boarding school in Brisbane.
+The youngest (Amy) is in year 6.
+Susi has taught both boys their primary education through Mt Isa School of the Air and will finish with the school this year when Amy completes year 6.
+It will end a 15 year relationship with the school.
 This is where the seed was planted for her passion for providing education to all children.

-In 1995, she married her husband John and so began an adventure contract fencing and yard building throughout the gulf and Northern Territory.
-When her children were born and they needed to start school, it suddenly dawned on her that this would be her responsibility.
 Having declared she would never step foot into another classroom when she completed school she could never have known that motherhood and the desire to give her children the best possible education would spark a passion for education which has seen her become heavily involved.
-She spent 2 years as the SODEA rep for Mt Isa School of the Air, has recently taken on the president’s role of her local Richmond ICPA branch and is the secretary of the Maxwelton Race Club.
+She spent 2 years as the SODEA rep for Mt Isa School of the Air, is an active member of her P&C, is the president of her local Richmond ICPA branch and contributes to her community.
+She is presently the secretary of the Maxwelton Race Club.

 Portfolios: Travel (Leader), Boarding Schools/Hostels, Schools, Teacher Education, Tertiary, Trade & Training